agpavlik/React-Notes/README.md

 - add new state variable
 - use state variable in the code
 - update piace of state in some event handler function

+`Updating State Based on Current State`: Callback function is used to update state based on the current value of this state.

 #### 🚩 useState examples with buttons <a name="10"></a>